Sport-by-sport look at the impact of the coronavirus outbreak

 – Real Madrid players have been told to go into quarantine after a member of the club’s basketball team tested positive for coronavirus.
 LaLiga announced it has suspended “at least the next two rounds of matches” as a result of the quarantine in place at Real.

-– The Danish football federation expects the friendly against England at Wembley later this month to be cancelled.

-– On the continent, all domestic sporting action in Italy – including Serie A matches – has been suspended until April 3.
+– All domestic sporting action in Italy – including Serie A matches – has been suspended until April 3.
 Thursday’s Europa League ties between Sevilla and Roma in Spain and Inter Milan and Getafe in Italy were called off due to travel restrictions between the two countries imposed by the Spanish authorities.

 – All matches in the German Bundesliga this weekend will be played behind closed doors, except RB Leipzig’s home clash with Freiburg which does not have any restrictions.

-– Republic of Ireland’s Euro 2020 play-off semi-final in Slovakia on March 26 will also take place in an empty stadium and the Slovakian football association has formally asked UEFA to postpone the game.
-The Bosnia and Herzegovina Football Federation has suspended ticket sales for their play-off match with Northern Ireland.

-– The Football Association of Ireland announced all football activity under its jurisdiction has been suspended until March 29.
-The South American (CONMEBOL) World Cup qualifiers scheduled for March 23-31 have been postponed to a later date, FIFA announced.
+– The South American (CONMEBOL) World Cup qualifiers scheduled for March 23-31 have been postponed to a later date.

 Olympics and Paralympics